 Every week in the newsletter we praise the class with the highest attendance.
 We regularly talk about the importance of attending school and praise children in doing so.

-If attendance starts to dip below the Government expectation of 96.4%, then the Parent Link worker will call and write to the families to encourage better attendance and to inform them that their child’s attendance will continue to be closely monitored to ensure it improves.
+If attendance starts to dip below the Government expectation of 96.4%, then someone from our school team will call and write to the families to encourage better attendance and to inform them that their child’s attendance will continue to be closely monitored to ensure it improves.
 Where it doesn’t improve over the next six weeks, families may be invited to meet with the Parent Link Worker to discuss their child’s attendance and to try and unpick the reasons for it dropping.
 In many cases, the school will be able to offer support and it is a great opportunity for an open conversation as everyone wants their child to attend school and be happy.
 All correspondence is always addressed to the parents so children are never involved in the discussion as it is rarely ever a child's decision to not be attending school.

 Term time absence